grpc/proposal/A51-custom-backend-metrics.md

 // Records the queries per second measurement. function recordQpsMetric(double value);

+// Records the errors per second measurement. function recordEpsMetric(double value);
 ```

 Recording the same metric multiple times overrides the previously provided values.
 The methods can be called at any time during an RPC lifecycle, depending on the particular type of the cost or utilization measurement.
 For example, an RPC request size may
 be recorded at the beginning of the call, while a queue-size may be reported at any time during the call lifetime.
+`recordNamedMetric` is an API for opaque metrics whose type (i.e. per-request or per-server) is application specific.
 The data is translated to an `OrcaLoadReport` at the end of each RPC and sent out as the trailing metadata.